ChiragKalia/Angular8CompleteGuide/README.md

 ## Modules

-Run `ng serve` command in order to download node_modules folder.
+Run `npm install` command in order to download node_modules folder.
 This folder contains all the modules necessary to run the application.

 ## Development server